VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Every year, kids in North America spend close to half a billion dollars on chewing gum**
+- ⚡ Daily fun fact: **The banana was officially introduced in 1876 in the U.S. at the Philadelphia Centennial Exhibition.
+The bananas were wrapped in tinfoil and were sold for 10 cents each**

 <h3 align="left">Connect with me:</h3>
 <p align="left">